 Brian McKitish provides his latest fantasy basketball rankings and looks at players on the rise for the last week of the season.

-Neil Tardy recaps Tuesday's games from a fantasy perspective, laying out the repercussions of Kyle Lowry's ankle injury.
+Neil Tardy recaps Thursday's games from a fantasy perspective, including the impact of Rajon Rondo and Dwyane Wade missing time.